ChrisDue/angular-coffeemaker/README.md

 > ng serve --open

 Opens your Default Browser on http://localhost:4200/, where the Coffeemaker is running.
+Here, you won't see any recipes or ingredients listed yet.
+For these to be loaded, start the DB as explained below.

 <br/>

 ## 2. API and DB

-Created following the instructions in the packages' readme: https://www.npmjs.com/package/json-server / https://github.com/typicode/json-server.
+Created following the instructions in the "json-server" package's readme: https://www.npmjs.com/package/json-server / https://github.com/typicode/json-server.

 ### 2.1 Installation